rss2025/rss2025.github.io/_attending/registration.md

 ### Cancellation and Refund Policy

 Participants registered for in-person attendance who are not able to fly to Los Angeles for RSS 2025 due to unexpected circumstances that are not under their control, such as inability to acquire a visa or illness, can cancel their registration by **June 10th** and will be reimbursed for the full cost of their original registration.
 Alternatively, in this scenario, they can transfer the registration to another person at the same registration level (student/academic/industry).
 Participants who want to cancel or transfer their registration should communicate with the registration chairs, Quan Nguyen (<a href="mailto:quann@usc.edu">quann@usc.edu</a>) and Graeme Best (<a href="mailto:Graeme.Best@uts.edu.au">Graeme.Best@uts.edu.au</a>), and provide proof for the reason of their cancellation in their communication.
 Starting from **June 11th**, the conference will not be able to consider cancellation and refund the cost of registration.

-### Campus Access for RSS Attendees

-All RSS 2025 attendees must present a multi-day pass to enter USC.
-If you plan to walk in and register onsite, download the pass [here]({{ site.baseurl }}/images/usc_pass/062025_Viterbi_SAC_RSS_Conference.pdf) and bring a printed copy with you.

 ### Author Registration Requirement